jaegertracing/documentation/content/download/_index.md

 ## Signed Artifacts

-NOTE: will be enabled in the next release.

 We also publish cryptographic signatures for each of the artifact archives.
 The signatures can be verified using the public key below.